Practising Mindfulness Latest Posts

 The energy within each trigger

-Our mood and mental health changes from day to day
+Our mood and mental health change from day to day

-It doesn’t matter, how impervious to the influence of others, we feel we’ve trained ourselves to become.
+It doesn’t matter how impervious to the influence of others that we feel we’ve trained ourselves to become.
 People can still affect our moods and mindset.
 The alternative to this is being alone.
 It can be time alone that’s altering our mood.
 We can become withdrawn and inwardly focused, feeling like we’ve lost our motivation.
 How strange the mind is that it can alter, or be altered, so simply and inexplicably.

 So here we come the issue of self-discipline